On the Slow Queries page of TiDB Dashboard, you can search and view all slow queries in the cluster.

 Click any item in the list to display detailed execution information of the slow query, including:

-- Query: The text of the SQL statement (see area 1 in the image below);
+- Query: The text of the SQL statement (area 1 in the following figure)

-- Other sorted SQL execution information (see area 3 in the image below).
+- Other sorted SQL execution information (area 3 in the following figure)

-Click the Expand link to show the detailed information of an item.
-Click the Copy link to copy the detailed information to the clipboard.
+Click the Expand button to view the detailed information of an item.
+Click the Copy button to copy the detailed information to the clipboard.

-Click the corresponding tab titles to switch information of different sorted SQL executions.
+Click the corresponding tab titles to switch information of SQL executions.